As an Amazon Associate we earn from qualifying purchases.

 - Image Sharpness: Prime lenses are sharp, especially when stopping down the aperture to the lowest levels.
 Even when you want to create bokeh, you can still keep the subjects in sharp focus and the background out of focus.

 - Budget-friendly price: Having fewer components in the shell also makes the 50mm more affordable than other lenses with longer focal lengths.
+You can easily buy cheap lenses for cameras like the Sony A7III, which works quite well for shooting weddings.

 Tips on Shooting Wedding Photos Using a 50mm Lens